 A study of current trends that influence the profession of dental hygiene including oral health care delivery, manpower, financing mechanisms, quality improvement, third party payers, professional associations, regulatory agencies and legislation.
-Emphasis is on ethical, political, and legal issues as they relate to the dental hygiene profession. offered spring) Prerequisites: permission of the instructor.
+Emphasis is on ethical, political, and legal issues as they relate to the dental hygiene profession. offered spring) Prerequisites: Admission to the dental hygiene program.

 DNTH 417W.
 Dental Hygiene Theory V. 3 Credits.

 Designed to transition students into diverse employment settings nationally and globally.
 Emphasis is on written communication skills, practice management, working in multicultural settings, selecting an employment setting, values clarification, resume writing, interview techniques, networking, ethical dilemmas and cross-cultural competencies necessary for contemporary healthcare environments.
 Various national and international career opportunities are explored.
 This is a writing intensive course.
 Corequisite: DNTH 418.
 Prerequisites: DNTH 410, DNTH 411 and a grade of C or better in ENGL 110C and ENGL 211C or ENGL 221C or ENGL 231C.

 DNTH 418.
 Dental Hygiene Services V. 6 Credits.

 Clinical experience in the on-campus supervised clinic.
 Continued development of proficiency and ethical, evidence-based decision making in providing comprehensive preventive and therapeutic oral health services within the dental hygiene process of care.
 Emphasis is on intra/interprofessional development of competencies for the treatment of periodontally involved, special needs and diverse patients. (offered spring) Corequisite: DNTH 417W.
 Prerequisites: DNTH 410 and DNTH 411.